krivetz/single-cycle-cpu/README.md

 # single-cycle-cpu
 ### English/

-A single cycle CPU with verilog!!!
+A single cycle RISC-V CPU with verilog!!!

 single cycle cpu file can do the standart cpu functions like lw, sw, add, sub, slt, or, and, beq, addi, slti, ori, andi and jal.